Module 3: Managing Employees

 Communicating Clear Expectations Is Key

 Can you imagine archery without a target?
 Arrows would be flying everywhere!
 That’s what a practice is without clear expectations.
-You may have a highly skilled and talented team, but if they don’t know what you want them to aim for, they’re going to be everywhere but where you want them to be.
+You may have a highly skilled and talented team, but if they don’t know what you want them to aim for, they’re going to be everywhere except where you want them to be.

 How can you communicate your performance expectations so that your staff can hit the target?
 By clarifying two areas: behavioral and job-related expectations.